antirez/RESP3/spec.md

 ## Acknowledgements

 This specification was written by Salvatore Sanfilippo, however the design was informed by multiple people that contributed worthwhile ideas and improvements.
-A special thank to Dvir Volk and Yao Yue for the conversation and ideas around having metadata in requests.
+A special thank to:

+    * Dvir Volk
+    * Yao Yue
+    * Yossi Gottlieb
+    * Marc Gravell
+    * Nick Craver

+For the conversation and ideas to make this specification better.

 ## TODOs in this specification